opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 ### Client usage

-In this section we will demonstrate examples using OpenLayers, QGIS, and pygeoap.
+In this section we will demonstrate how-to access OGC API - Tiles using the OpenLayers client.

 #### OpenLayers

-[OpenLayers](https://openlayers.org) started supporting OGC Vector tiles from V.7. by introducing OGCVectorTile Source which can be used in the VectorTile layer type.
+[OpenLayers](https://openlayers.org) started supporting OGC Vector tiles from V.7., when `OGCVectorTile` Source was introduced..

 An example of this can be seen on the [example page on the OpenLayers website](https://openlayers.org/en/latest/examples/ogc-vector-tiles.html).